vishal2505/aws-ml-specialty/AWS_ML_Sagemaker_Notes.md

     <image src="./images/ECR.png">

-6. Amaxon fetch the proper image and spin up inside Sagemaker space.
+7. Amazon fetch the proper image and spin up inside Sagemaker space.
 Then the job can access the data on S3.

     <image src="./images/ECR_train.png">

-7. We can also specify our own docker file.
+8. We can also specify our own docker file.
 API Gateway allow us to use REST calls on our hosted program.

     <image src="./images/ECR_Docker_Train.png">
     <image src="./images/ECR_Docker_Host.png">

-8. Training with Apache Spark
+9. Training with Apache Spark

     <image src="./images/Sagemaker_Spark.png">

-9. **:1 vs :latest container tags** Algorithms that are parallelizable can be deployed on multiple compute instances for distributed training.
+10. **:1 vs :latest container tags** Algorithms that are parallelizable can be deployed on multiple compute instances for distributed training.
 For the Training image and Inference Image Registry Path column, use the :1 version tag to ensure that you are using a stable version of the algorithm.
 You can reliably host a model trained using an image with the :1 tag on an inference image that has the :1 tag.
 Using the :latest tag in the registry path provides you with the most up-to-date version of the algorithm, but might cause problems with backward compatibility.
 Avoid using the :latest tag for production purposes.